MrMadguy64/Engine/README.md

 **Windows:**

+Windows-specific options, that are shared between all Windows drivers:

+**Please note!:** Default settings provide the best possible performance in all situtaions.
+Mapping algorithms are designed specifically to avoid any hardcoded behaviors.
+For example arbirtary DIB, system and static palette sizes are supported, not just ordinal 256 colors.
+Not all option combinations are functional though.

+1) PaletteMode.
+Should palette be enabled?
+Auto is recommended.
+Forcing palette off for palette device would cause fallback to default palette.
+Forcing palette on for RGB device would cause perofmance penalty and depending on Windows version certain features may not even function as expected.
+2) RGBPaletteMode.
+What logical palette should be loaded for RGB video modes, such as 16/24/32bpp modes?
+3) DIBPaletteMode.
+DIB to logical palette mapping.
+Explicit - we perform mapping ourselves.
+Implicit - palette manager performs mapping for us.
+Explicit is quicker, as mapping can be pre-computed, but it requires relying on certain palette manager behavior, so it's less compatible.
+Even explicit mapping is performed by palette manager itself.
+Palette manager has several limitations, that can cause wrong results in some cases.
+4) LogPaletteMode.
+Logical to system palette mapping.
+Explicit - we perform mapping ourselves.
+Implicit - palette manager performs mapping for us.
+Explicit is quicker, as mapping can be pre-computed, but it requires relying on certain palette manager behavior, so it's less compatible.
+5) IdentityPaletteMode.
+Identity logical to system palette mapping - is when mapping is like 1, 2, ..,254, 255.
+Palette manager should skip mapping in this case -> better performance.
+Non-identity palette implies "map all entries" color reduction mode, if DIB palette doesn't fit into system one.
+This can reduce quality for some colors at the end of palette.
+6) StaticColorsMode.
+Static colors limit palette size and prevent identity mapping in some cases.
+Disabling static colors can affect other applications, but as we always use fullscreen rendering, it shouldn't be problem.
+7) ColorReductionMode.
+What to do if DIB palette doesn't fit into system palette?
+This can happen in case of using direct color modes, that require full 256 colors palette size.
+What we do - is try to remap DIB palette to smaller logical palette, that would fit into system palette, or predefined identity palettes, provided by system.
+8) StaticSourceMode.
+From where should we gather static colors for implicit color mapping?
+System palette may not be available in all cases.
+For example if static colors are disable or in case of RGB device.
+Switch to default palette in this case.
+9) ClearPaletteMode.
+For some unknown reason palette manager prefers palette entries, that have never been used before.
+This can mess our indetity mapping up.
+Therefore we should "clear" palette via marking all entries as already used.
+In theory it should be enough to clear palette only once.
+But option to clear it after every switch to other application is also provided.

 For all modes: VSync controls if WM_PAINT or direct rendering is performed, Copy and Swap are supported, NoDoubleBuffer is ignored

 GDI.drv